methods/tdse-accessForce-bids-api/README.md

 ## Testing the application

+1. Follow the steps above to start the API, authorization server and database connection (if you haven't already).

-1. Run the following command to start the API (if not already started):
+2. Run the following command to setup the test database:

       ```bash
-      make run
-      ```
-2. Run the following command to start the Auth stub (if not already started):

-      ```bash
-      make auth
-      ```
-3. Run the following command to start the MongoDB instance (if not already started):

-      ```bash
-      make mongostart
-      ```
-4. Run the following command to setup the test database:

-      ```bash
       make test-setup
       ```
-5. In a new terminal enter the following command to run the test suites and generate a test coverage report:
+3. Enter the following command to run the test suites and generate a test coverage report:

       ```bash
       make test
       ```
 --------------

 ## Using auth playground to generate a token and make authenticated requests to the Bids API

-1. Follow the steps in the section above to start the API and authorization server.
+1. Follow the steps above to start the API, authorization server and database connection (if you haven't already).

 2. In a new terminal enter the following command to open the auth playground in your default web browser: